Welcome to the Rebellion

 "Welcome to the Rebellion" is the ninth episode of the second season of the American science fiction political spy thriller drama television series Andor.
-It is the twenty-first episode of the series overall; it was written by Dan Gilroy and directed by Janus Metz.
+It is the twenty-first episode of the series overall, and was written by Dan Gilroy and directed by Janus Metz.

-"Welcome to the Rebellion" was released on Disney+ on May 6, 2025 as part of a three-episode block also including "Messenger" and "Who Are You?", and received widespread critical acclaim for its writing, emotional weight, and the performance of O'Reilly.
+"Welcome to the Rebellion" was released on Disney+ on May 6, 2025 as part of a three-episode block also including "Messenger" and "Who Are You?", and received widespread critical acclaim for its writing, emotional weight, and the performance of Genevieve O'Reilly.
 Dan Gilroy won the Primetime Emmy Award for Outstanding Writing for a Drama Series for writing the episode.

 Plot

-Senator Bail Organa witnesses as the Ghorman senator, Dasi Oran, is arrested as the Empire frames the Ghorman Massacre (Note: As depicted in "Who Are You?") as an insurrection.
-He and Mon Mothma converse secretly, where the latter insists they publicly condemn these actions.
+Senator Bail Organa sees Ghorman senator Dasi Oran arrested as the Empire frames the Ghorman Massacre (Note: As depicted in "Who Are You?") as an insurrection.
+He and Mon Mothma converse secretly, with the latter insisting they publicly condemn these actions.
 Organa chooses to stay behind to aid the Rebellion in secret, but urges Mothma to continue with her plans and relocate to Yavin IV.
 He prepares a team to safely extract her, while Kleya Marki and Luthen Rael call in Cassian Andor for the same purpose.

-Mothma, with the help of her aide Erskin Semaj, removes listening devices from her office.
-Rael intercepts a practicing Mothma outside, revealing Semaj to be his agent.
+Mothma, with the help of her aide Erskin Semaj, destroys a listening device in her office.
+Rael intercepts Mothma outside, revealing Semaj to be his agent.
 Mothma refuses to trust Rael due to his constant secrets, despite his insistence that Organa's extraction team is compromised.
 A distraught Mothma confronts and fires Semaj.
 The following day, Andor, Rael, and Kleya meet to discuss the plan.
 Andor successfully infiltrates the Senate building under the alias 'Ronni Googe', a reporter.
 Semaj also enters, and the pair identify each other with a code phrase.
 A worried Mothma questions Organa about his extraction team, and he admits to not knowing them personally.

-In the senate, the Senators continue to position the Ghorman Massacre as an unjustifiable attack by the Ghor, focusing on the deaths of Imperial soldiers and tourists from their worlds.
+In the senate, the Senators continue to speak of the Ghorman Massacre as an unjustifiable attack by the Ghor, focusing on the deaths of Imperial soldiers and tourists from their worlds.
 Organa uses a technicality in Senate procedure to pass the floor to Mothma, allowing her to deliver a speech.
-Mothma condemns the treatment of the Ghorman people and the false portrayal of the massacre by other senators, describing it as 'unprovoked genocide' and calling Emperor Palpatine a monster.
+Mothma condemns the treatment of the Ghorman people and the false portrayal of the massacre by other senators, describing it as 'unprovoked genocide' and naming Emperor Palpatine as culpable.
 Imperial officers attempt to shut down the broadcast, but are hindered by obstacles from Senate staff sympathetic to the rebellion.
-Organa's team prepares to extract Mothma, but the Imperial mole, Beska, sends an alert to her superiors and kills a member of the extraction team who discovers her.
+Organa's team prepares to extract Mothma, but Imperial mole Beska alerts her superiors and kills a member of the extraction team who discovers her.